written by Rebecca Gomez

 The California Fair Employment and Housing Act (FEHA) prohibits employers from making non-job related inquiries of employees or job applicants, either verbally or through use of an application form.

-Employers are generally prohibited from making the following types inquiries:
+Employers are generally prohibited from making the following types of inquiries:

 - mental or physical disability or medical condition